 The role of Oranga Tamariki

-We are responsible for leading our investigation or assessment and deciding on the outcome.
+We are responsible for leading our assessment or investigation and deciding on the outcome.

-- follow the same process as for any allegation of abuse, neglect or harm of tamariki by a caregiver
+We follow the same process as for any allegation of abuse, neglect or harm of tamariki or rangatahi in care.

 - inform the section 396 provider about the allegation before we contact the caregiver